sanshar/Dice/README.md

 ```

-Note:

-  If your system has limited memory or slow processing power, you may wish to comment out the tests for Mn(salen) in the runTests.sh script because they require a large amount of processing power and memory.
+  If your system has limited memory or slow processing power, you may wish to comment out the tests for Mn(salen) in the `runTests.sh` script because they require a large amount of processing power and memory.